 - Get 15 various data points (full name, job title, location, working company details, business contact numbers, etc.)

-Create amazing content, capture leads through this lead generation tool, and preserve them through rebound email marketing campaign.
+Create amazing content, capture leads through this lead generation tool, and preserve them through a rebound email marketing campaign.
 You can use unlimited free accounts but it comes with some limitations on usage and results.
-You can install AeroLeads through a chrome plugin and start using it for free.
+It’s possible to install AeroLeads through a Chrome plugin and start using it for free.

 18. Hunter — SaaS tool for scanning domains for email addresses

 If I need to scan domains for available email addresses, I always go with Hunter and their Chrome extension (though they have a decent web version as well if that’s your thing).

 After you install their extension, just open it on a target website and the tool will show you all the emails it could find for this domain.
 Sometimes, it’ll even go as far as showing people’s phone numbers and positions at their companies.

 Though the tool is known for its amazing Chrome extension, Hunter is an outreach tool with a wide variety of features:

 - Email Finder to find emails for specific professionals from full names + company names;